dvstrauss/dvstrauss.github.io/README.md

 # Playground
-Have fun
+Just a repo where I test some things.

 https://dvstrauss.github.io/

 ## Adding more content
 * Add more content
-* Commit any changes you want to keep
+* Make pull request
-* Push to main or branch etc.
+* Merge to main

-If you also want to update the github page, run `./deploy.sh`
+* Wait for github Pages to get updated

 ## Explanation
-The branch `gh-pages` is a git subtree of the `dist` folder, and github Settings for Pages is set to use that branch as the page content.
+A github Action workflow runs on merge to main which creates a tmp branch with a generated `dist` folder and pushes it as a subtree to the `gh-pages` branch.
+That branch is used as the root folder for github Pages.